sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 The `filter` method accepts the `PannerParams` object as single argument.

-The `PannerParams` instance can be created by `new WebAudio.PannerParams()`
+The `PannerParams` instance can be created by `new WebAudio.PannerParams()`.

-You can find more about properties of panner at [Panner](https://developer.mozilla.org/en-US/docs/Web/API/PannerNode#properties)
+You can find more about properties of panner at [Panner](https://developer.mozilla.org/en-US/docs/Web/API/PannerNode#properties).

 ```js